Package 'webgazeR'

 x_col

 A string specifying the name of the column that contains the X coordinate.
-Default is "x_pred_normalised".
+Default is "x".

 y_col

 A string specifying the name of the column that contains the Y coordinate.
-Default is "y_pred_normalised".
+Default is "y".

 Value